HISTORY OF THE CHRISTMAS STAR

 The Star of Bethlehem has puzzled scholars for centuries.
 Some have skeptically dismissed the phenomenon as a myth, a mere literary device to call attention to the importance of the Nativity.
-Others have argued that the star was miraculously placed there to guide the Magi and is therefore beyond all natural explanation.
-Most, however, take a middle course which looks for some historical explanation for the Christmas star.
+Others have argued that the star was miraculously placed there to guide the Magi and is, therefore, beyond all natural explanations.
+Most, however, take a middle course that looks for some historical rationale for the Christmas star.
 Several interesting theories have been offered.